mbilker/heroku-buildpack-nginx/README.md

 the nginx build options to suit your needs.
 You'll need an S3-enabled AWS account and a bucket to store your binaries in.

-For example, you can change the vendored version of nginx to 1.0.12.
+For example, you can change the vendored version of nginx to 1.2.4.

+First, make sure you have a vulcan build server:

+    $ vulcan create my-awesome-build-server

-First you'll need to build a Heroku-compatible version of nginx:
+Then build your own Heroku-compatible version of nginx:

-    $  export AWS_ID=xxx AWS_SECRET=yyy S3_BUCKET=zzz
+    $ export AWS_ID=XXX AWS_SECRET=XXX S3_BUCKET=XXX
     $ s3 create $S3_BUCKET
-    $ support/package_nginx 1.0.12 8.30
+    $ support/package_nginx 1.2.4 8.31

 The first argument to the package_nginx script is the nginx version.
 The second argument is the version of PCRE to compile nginx against.

 Open `bin/compile` in your editor, and change the following lines:

-    NGINX_VERSION="1.0.12"
-    S3_BUCKET=zzz
+    NGINX_VERSION="1.2.4"
+    S3_BUCKET=XXX

 Commit and push the changes to your buildpack to your Github fork, then push your sample app to Heroku to test.
 You should see:

-    -----> Vendoring nginx 1.0.12
+    -----> Vendoring nginx 1.2.4